The Ocean Gateway lot @ 2 Commercial St.is officially open for the season, April 1, 2021.

 - The Spring Street and Elm Street Parking Garage are now touchless.
 To receive a ticket upon entry simply wave your hand near the ticket button on the machine and it will dispense a ticket.
 Touchless payment options upon exiting the garage include Google Pay, Apple Pay, Paypal, and any credit and debit cards that have the contactless logo on them.

 - For touchless payments for on street parking go to PassportParking.com and download the app.
+Or use the Google Pay App.
 This will allow you to pay for parking from your phone.

 Parking Division is open for walk in assistance

 Monday - Friday 8:30 AM - 4:30 PM.
 You must use the Myrtle St entrance, wear a mask, and abide by physical distancing.

 Phone assistance is available from 7:30 AM - 6:30 PM.

 Monthly Parking Is Now Available at the Elm Street Parking Garage 871-1106, OR 233-2231